 Almost all of Brighton’s pupils continue on to higher education, either immediately after the Upper Sixth or following a Gap Year.
 In the last five years, the most popular universities at Brighton College UK have been Cambridge, Oxford, Bristol, Leeds and Exeter respectively, but our advice is not solely focused on these more academic institutions.
 We have successfully supported pupils moving on to art foundation courses, music conservatoire degrees and undergraduate courses as varied as fashion design, nursing and marketing.

 We had 31 Oxbridge offers in 2017 and 36 in 2016 – which is four times the average for a private school in the UK.
 Currently, 53 former Brighton pupils attend Oxford and 64 are at Cambridge.

 Last year, pupils at Brighton College Abu Dhabi gained places to read Medicine at Harvard and Mathematics at Oxford – thanks to the school achieving the top A-level results among all of Abu Dhabi’s schools.

 Over the past five years Brighton College pupils have gone to some of the world's finest universities:

 - 53 to Exeter

 In line with Brighton Colleges globally, pupils have the opportunity to learn Arabic from Foundation Stage 1, French from Year 1 and from Year 7 (age 11) and Spanish from Year 6.

-We are also happy to discuss with our pupils and parents what they would like to see offered and work to ensure our provision meets their needs.
-We naturally deliver Arabic for both native speakers and those learning Arabic as an additional language, in line with the Ministry of Education’s guidelines.
+We are always happy to discuss with our pupils and parents what they would like to see offered and work to ensure our provision meets their needs.
+Naturally, we deliver Arabic for both native speakers and those learning Arabic as an additional language, in line with the Ministry of Education’s guidelines.

 What sports can my child enjoy?